Masham CofE VA Primary School

 In the early years, some aspects of provision have improved since September.

 Knowledgeable adults support the children to learn through play.
 Early mathematics and reading are taught well.
-However, the legacy of children having a poor experience in early years in the past is affecting access to the curriculum in older year groups.
+However, the impact of children having a poor experience in early years over time is affecting access to the curriculum in older year groups.

 Pupils spoken to value the pastoral support available in school from a wide range of staff.
 Pupils take part in educational visits and community events.
 In Years 5 and 6, pupils enjoy reading books carefully curated to reflect diversity and stories from different cultures.